Central and Southeast Ohio Estate Planning Lawyer

 Support Children With Special Needs

 Your Ohio estate planning attorney can also help you care for a child with special needs.
 Most often, parents set up a special needs trust.
-Then, children with special needs can receive money & other forms of assistance to supplement their income without losing access to crucial government benefits.
+Then, children with special needs can receive money to supplement their income without losing access to government benefits.
 You know there’s a fine line between supporting your child and causing him or her to lose these important benefits.
-Consult with an attorney to ensure your child has ample resources now and in the future .
+Thus, consult with an attorney to ensure your child has ample resources.

 Do you want to protect and preserve your assets for the next generation?
-Your Ohio estate planning & elder care lawyer can develop an asset protection strategy for you.
-This might include forming a business entity, creating a domestic asset protection trust, or drafting custom approach to address your asset protection needs.
-After reviewing your situation and discussing your goals, the attorney can recommend the best strategies for moving forward.
+Your Ohio estate planning lawyer can develop an asset protection strategy for you.
+This might include forming a business entity, creating a domestic asset protection trust, or drafting a foreign asset protection trust.
+After reviewing your estate and discussing your goals, the attorney can recommend the best strategies for moving forward.